aviatesk/aviatesk.github.io/posts/data-flow-problem-20201109.md

 @@caption > <https://github.com/JuliaLang/julia/tree/f2eb09e5da50128af1f2b20a451dadd3adc991fd/base/compiler/typelattice.jl#L226-L233> @@

 Although `smerge` looks a bit involved, `tmerge` seems to be taking the heavy lifting to update abstract values.
-[`tmerge` is yet more complex](https://github.com/JuliaLang/julia/tree/f2eb09e5da50128af1f2b20a451dadd3adc991fd/base/compiler/typelimits.jl#L284-L448) and so I'd like to omit its detail here, but it basically performs the operation that is equivalent to $\sqcup$ (meet), which also corresponds to our fix [^8].
+Well, [`tmerge` is yet more complex](https://github.com/JuliaLang/julia/tree/f2eb09e5da50128af1f2b20a451dadd3adc991fd/base/compiler/typelimits.jl#L284-L448) and so I'd like to omit its detail here, but it basically performs the operation that is equivalent to $\sqcup$ (meet), which also corresponds to our fix [^8].

-After all, Julia's type inference implementation bases on the algorithm in the paper but at the same time it also fixes the originally proposed algorithm as this article's constant folding prop' implementation.
+After all, Julia's type inference implementation bases on the algorithm proposed in the paper but also it fixes the originally proposed algorithm as we've done for constant folding prop' problem in this article.

 # Conclusion

 In this article, we have implemented the data-flow analysis algorithm proposed in \cite{graphfree}, that Julia's type inference routine is based on.
-While implementing the example data-flow problem, we found some minor (but super annoying !) mistakes in the paper, and we saw there're similar changes done in Julia's type inference implementation; maybe the problems and fixes are only noticed by the readers of this article and the developers of Julia's compiler.
+While implementing the example data-flow problem, we found some minor (yet super serious !) mistakes in the paper, and we saw there're similar changes done in Julia's type inference implementation; maybe the problems and fixes are only noticed by the readers of this article and the developers of Julia's compiler.

 Well, it's the very first time for me to doubt and correct an academic paper; it actually took me a fair amount of time to get to this conclusion.
 [Akira Kawata](https://akawashiro.github.io/) struggled with the paper together with me and helped me find and fix the problems.
 I would like to thank him again here.